 This is separate from the earlier May 2026 cPanel & WHM / WP2 security update guide and the earlier Copy Fail kernel patch issue.
 If your hosting stack runs cPanel, WHM, WP Toolkit/WP2, LiteSpeed, CloudLinux, or legacy cPanel branches, this is another patch-and-verify item for the same very rough month.

-Public technical details are still limited.
 We are intentionally not publishing attack mechanics, request details, target paths, scanner material, or live exploitation notes.
-The defensive move is enough: update cPanel, confirm the patched build for your branch, remove or disable the LiteSpeed User-End cPanel Plugin if it remains present, turn off auto-install until a safe version is confirmed, and audit recent administrative activity.
+The defensive move is enough: update to the fixed LiteSpeed cPanel plugin build, confirm the cPanel/WHM security updates for your branch, remove or disable the LiteSpeed User-End cPanel Plugin if it remains exposed, keep auto-install off until you have verified the safe version, and audit recent administrative activity.

 What Is Affected